ysomad/pgxatomic/README.md

 # pgxatomic

-pgxatomic is a set of functions that can be used to wrap repository method calls by adding transaction in `context.Context` on the higher level using [pgx](https://github.com/jackc/pgx) driver.
+pgxatomic is a library of tools that allow you to implement transfer of control to transactions to a higher level by adding transaction in `context.Context` using [pgx][https://github.com/jackc/pgx] driver.

 ![schema](https://i.imgur.com/RpsfuBb.jpg)